-Terminals for standard wiring ELxxxx/KLxxxx and for pluggable wiring ESxxxx/KSxxxx
+Terminals for standard wiring ELXXXX/KLXXXX and for pluggable wiring ESXXXX/KSXXXX

-Fig. 19: Connecting a cable on a terminal point
+Fig. 18: Mounting a cable on a terminal connection

-Up to eight terminal points enable the connection of solid or finely stranded cables to the bus terminal.
-The terminal points are implemented in spring force technology.
+Up to eight connections enable the connection of solid or finely stranded cables to the Bus Terminals.
+The terminals are implemented in spring force technology.
 Connect the cables as follows:

-- 1. Open a terminal point by pushing a screwdriver straight against the stop into the square opening above the terminal point.
-Do not turn the screwdriver or move it alternately (don't toggle). - 2.
+- 1. Open a spring-loaded terminal by slightly pushing with a screwdriver or a rod into the square opening above the terminal. - 2.
 The wire can now be inserted into the round terminal opening without any force. - 3.
-The terminal point closes automatically when the pressure is released, holding the wire securely and permanently.
+The terminal closes automatically when the pressure is released, holding the wire securely and permanently.